Åland War: The Oolannin sota song

 On the basis of the Åland War, the Finnish song "Oolannin sota" was born in the 1850s, the lyricist or composer of which is unknown.
-The "fästninki" mentioned in the words of the song means the fortress of Bomarsund in Sund, Åland.
+The song is also known by its first words "Ja se Oolannin sota oli kauhia" ("And that war in Åland was horrible").

+The song describes the battle of Bomarsund, as English forces sailed to and fired upon the fortress and captured its forces: "Ja se oli vihollisen meininki / että ampua moskaksi fästinki / ja ottaa sen sotaväki fangiksi" ("It was the enemy's intention / to shoot the fortress into smithereens / and take prisoner its war-forces").
+The song in its modern form does not indicate a surrender, but a valiant defence: "Mutta Suomen pojat ne ampuivat / että fästingin muurit ne kaikuivat / ja Oolannin rannat ne raikuivat" ("But Finland's boys shot [back] / such that the walls of the fort echoed / and the shores of Åland reverberated").

 The song is very popular, but its origin was unknown for a long time, until researchers Jerker Örjans and Pirjo-Liisa Niinimäki found out in the 21st century.
 The original version of the song "Åland War Song" was found in a handwritten songbook in the municipality of Renko in the 1850s.
 The original words were apparently composed by unknown Bomarsund soldiers who remained prisoners of war in the United Kingdom, as the words tell of prisoners of war in Lewes, England. Örjans and Niinimäki speculate that the lyricist may have been Johan Wallenius from Tavastia, who worked as a surgeon in Bomarsund.
 The original wording depicted a rather realistically defeated struggle and was apparently transformed into its now known form in the early 20th century, which does not mention Bomarsund's surrender.
 The current lyrics are known to first appear in a songbook published in 1911.
 The original language of the song is obviously Finnish, as the earliest known Swedish version dates back to 1925.
 In Åland itself, the song is still completely unknown today.